 Why Sun and Saturn Are Listed as Enemies

 Once the mythology is on the table, the technical claim of classical Jyotish stops sounding arbitrary.
-The standard graha-mitra table, found in Brihat Parashara Hora Shastra and reproduced in nearly every later compendium, lists Sun and Saturn as shatru, mutual enemies.
-So is Saturn's relationship with the Moon, and so is Saturn's relationship with Mars.
-Sun and Saturn, however, are the case where the enmity is structural in a way the others are not.
+The standard graha-mitra table, found in Brihat Parashara Hora Shastra and reproduced in later compendia, lists Sun and Saturn as shatru, mutual enemies.
+Saturn also counts the Moon and Mars among his natural enemies, but the Sun-Saturn case is the clearest mutual and structural opposition.
 It is not a personality clash; it is a permanent inversion of qualities written into the planetary order.

 It helps to lay out the contrasts plainly.
 Surya is the karaka of soul (atma), of vitality, of paternal authority, of the Kshatriya register, of daylight, and of forward outward radiance.
 Shani is the karaka of karma, of patience, of the working classes, of nightfall, of inward delay, and of the slow weight by which time grinds and refines.
 There is nothing inside the Sun that is not, in some sense, contradicted by Saturn, and nothing inside Saturn that the Sun is not built to outshine.